Use build and deploy hooks

 The

-means the lines that follow can contain a series of commands.
+|means the lines that follow can contain a series of commands.
 They aren’t interpreted as new YAML properties. -

 Adding

-means that the hook fails if any of the commands in it fails.
+set -emeans that the hook fails if any of the commands in it fails.
 Without this setting, the hook fails only if its final command fails.If a

-hook fails for any reason, the build is aborted and the deploy doesn’t happen.
-Note that this only works forbuild
+buildhook fails for any reason, the build is aborted and the deploy doesn’t happen.
+Note that this only works forbuildhooks.
+If other hooks fail, the deploy still happens.

 -